 • anyone with a commitment to instill core character values and influence children, youth, and young adults.

-Character Development Training Forums are multi-day immersive experiences that expose attendees to a variety of proven curricula and teaching resources which are intended for export and application in the attendee's particular school, activity, or situation of influence.
+Character Development Mentor Training Forums are multi-day immersive experiences that expose attendees to a variety of proven curricula and teaching resources which are intended for export and application in the attendee's particular school, activity, or situation of influence.
 Emphasis is placed on curricula and resources that are adaptable for formal school situations as well as more casual environments, e.g., neighborhood basketball teams, youth singing chorals, extra curricular service organizations and activities.

-The CDTF attendee will find themselves exposed to intense historical, visual and interactive teaching modules portraying the values and character traits of Army Medic Desmond T. Doss, the first Conscientious Objector to be the recipient of America's Highest Military Honor, the Congressional Medal of Honor.
+The CDMTF attendee will find themselves exposed to intense historical, visual and interactive teaching modules portraying the values and character traits of Army Medic Desmond T. Doss, the first Conscientious Objector to be the recipient of America's Highest Military Honor, the Congressional Medal of Honor.
 The similar personal values of a wide variety of other American Heroes are also used as teaching objects.

 Certified teachers may qualify for Continuing Education Credits.

-Attendees will receive a Certificate of Completion, and one-each of all resources presented at the CDTF.
+Attendees will receive a Certificate of Completion, and one-each of all resources presented at the CDMTF.
 Discounted purchase of any bulk order of individual resources is authorized for attendees.
 NOTE: (grants may be available for acquiring resources to be used in qualified instructional programs).